keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 To enabling the feature you have to add flag to _chromeArguments_.
 In each WebAuthN test should be method with ``@Before`` annotation to verify the browser properties.

+**Note:** The testing feature is only available for Chrome version 68-80.

 #### Example of verifying the browser properties
 ```
 @Before